 As a rule of thumb, competitors should ensure only 1 in 20 shots should exceed the maximum muzzle Velocity to ensure conformity.
-Measuring this the (mean velocity + 2xSD).
-(SD=Standard Deviation) should not exceed the max velocity from the table.
+The mean velocity plus twice the standard deviation (SD) should not exceed the max velocity from the table.
 Use the mean and SD function of a chronograph or calculate the mean and SD.
 Eg. If the SD is 10 fps, 2 SD = 20 fps, the mean should be less than 2986 fps if 155 gn projectiles are used (Max 3106 fps).
-A sample size should be at least 10 shots when calculating the mean and SD.
+A sample size of at least 10 shots when calculating the mean and SD is recommeded.